DEAP/deap/doc/tutorials/gp.rst

 Generation of Tree Individuals
 ------------------------------
 The code presented in the last two sections produce valid trees.
-However, as in the :ref:`next-step` tutorial, these trees are yet valid individuals for evolution.
+However, as in the :ref:`next-step` tutorial, these trees are not yet valid individuals for evolution.
 One must combine the creator and the toolbox to produce valid individuals.
 We need to create the :class:`Fitness` and the :class:`Individual` classes.
 To the :class:`Individual`, in addition to the